 What is Selective Mutism?

-Selective Mutism (SM) is a situational anxiety disorder which affects both
+Selective Mutism (SM) is a severe situational anxiety disorder which affects both

 and adults.
 The condition generally starts in early childhood but can, if not treated early

 enough, continue into adulthood.
-Children and adults with SM are fully capable of
+Children and adults with SM are often fully capable of

-in certain situations because they are too anxious to speak.
+in certain situations because they are phobic of initiating speech.

 a given collection of people or indeed an individual person.
 The pattern of speech-related anxiety